pansworld/probability/basics/README.md

 $$P(E=at \textunderscore least \textunderscore one \textunderscore six)=1 - (\frac{5}{6})^6$$

 **Case 2**
-For 12 die the probability the complement is the probability that we donot get a six and we do not get at least one six
+For 12 die the probability the complement is the probability that we donot get a six and **we get exactly one six**
 $$P((E=at \textunderscore least \textunderscore two \textunderscore six)^c)=(\frac{5}{6})^6  + ^{12}C_1 . ((\frac{1}{6}) . (\frac{5}{6})^{11})$$

 Hence the probability of getting at least two sixes in a 12 die experiment is